Financial Poise

 To further evaluate credential qualifications, you may wish to understand the requirements of each organization.

 • Accredited Senior Appraiser (ASA) – This designation is granted by the American Society of Appraisers (ASA).
-That is a multi-disciplinary organization including members in real estate, business valuation, fine arts, machinery and equipment, and gemology The applicant must pass an ethics exam and a course and the Uniform Standards of Professional Appraisal Practice exam.
+ASA is a multi-disciplinary organization including members in real estate, business valuation, fine arts, machinery and equipment, and gemology The applicant must pass an ethics exam and a course as well as the Uniform Standards of Professional Appraisal Practice exam.

 • Accredited in Business Valuation (ABV/CPA) – This designation is granted by the American Institute of Certified Public Accountants (AICPA).
 The AICPA is the national professional association for Certified Public Accountants (CPA) in the United States.
 The additional designation of ABV requires that members hold a valid CPA certificate and pass a comprehensive business valuation examination.
 The ABV credential may also be issued to non-CPA American Society of Appraisers (ASA) members if they satisfy AICPA valuation experience requirements.